yathit/ydndb-website-content/ydn-db/doc/setup/index.markdown

 The first argument is store name.
 It is [object store](http://www.w3.org/TR/IndexedDB/#object-store-concept) name in IndexedDB and TABLE name in WebSQL.
 Since a schema is not given, a table or object store will be created if not exist.

 The second argument is record value that we want to store in the database.
-It should be a simple object.
+It should be a simple javascript object ((JSON)[http://json.org/]).
 A [*structured clone*](http://www.w3.org/TR/html5/common-dom-interfaces.html#internal-structured-cloning-algorithm) of the object is stored in the database.
 A structured clone is similar concept in JSON serialization, but it is more efficient and more powerful.
-File and Blob are clonable, although DOM Element is not.
+File and Blob are serializable.
 If the record fail to clone it, underlying database API shall throw uncaught `DataCloneError`.

 The third argument is *primary key* of the record.
 A [key](http://www.w3.org/TR/IndexedDB/#key-construct) can be number, string, Date or array of those types.
 Since we are given primary key separately from the record, it is called *out-of-line* key.